ceph/ceph-container/README.md

 Development images
 ------------------
-It is possible to build a container running the latest development release (master).
+It is possible to build a container running the latest development release (main).
 It also includes the latest development packages from the nfs-ganesha project.

 This is only available on CentOS with the following command :
-`make FLAVORS="master,centos,7" build`
+`make FLAVORS="main,centos,7" build`

 Alternatively, you can build a container image based on `wip-*` branch: